 Every client is different: different stage, different technology maturity, different organisational culture, different definition of success.
-But after four companies, dozens of advisory engagements, and production AI systems across insurance, defence, healthcare, and enterprise software, I've developed a thinking structure that works.
+But after four companies, dozens of advisory engagements with founders and small to mid-market teams, and production AI systems across insurance, defence, healthcare, and enterprise software, I've developed a thinking structure that works.

 This is not a proprietary framework with a trademarked name.
 It's the distilled approach of someone who has built, shipped, and scaled AI systems, and who knows the difference between what demos well and what works in production.